-Between 1615 and 1776, approximately 50,000 to 60,000 British convicts were sent to the American colonies as indentured servants, particularly to Maryland and Virginia, acting as a form of forced labor rather than a purely penal colony.
+Between 1615 and 1776, approximately 50,000 to 120,000 British convicts and political prisoners were sent to the American colonies as indentured servants, particularly to Maryland and Virginia, acting as a form of forced labor rather than a purely penal colony.
 This practice was formalized by the Transportation Act of 1718 to alleviate overcrowded English prisons.

 Convict